File: GBEE - Staff Use of Technology

 NOTE: Colorado school districts are required by law to adopt a policy on this subject and the law contains some specific direction as to the policy content or language.
 This sample policy contains the content/language that CASB believes best meets the intent of the law.
 However, the district should consult with its own legal counsel to determine appropriate language that meets local circumstances and needs.

-The Internet and electronic communications (email, chat rooms and other forms of electronic communication) have vast potential to support curriculum and learning.
-The Board of Education believes they should be used in schools as a learning resource to educate and to inform.
+Technology, which includes the Internet, electronic communications, social media, applications and artificial intelligence tools has vast potential to support curriculum and learning.
+The Board of Education believes appropriate technology should be used in schools as a learning resource to educate and to inform.

-The Internet and electronic communications are fluid environments in which users may access materials and information from many sources.
-Staff members shall take responsibility for their own use of district technology devices to avoid contact with material or information that violates this policy.
-For purposes of this policy, "district technology device" means any district-owned computer, hardware, software, or other technology that is used for instructional or learning purposes and has access to the Internet.
+Through the use of technology, users may access materials and information from many sources.
+Staff members are responsible for their own use of district technology devices and must avoid contact with material or information that violates this policy.
+For purposes of this policy, “district technology device” means any district-owned computer, hardware, software, or other technology that is used for instructional or learning purposes and has access to the Internet.

-Staff members shall use district technology devices in a responsible, efficient, ethical and legal manner.
+Staff members must use district technology devices in a responsible, efficient, ethical and legal manner.

 Because technology and ways of using technology are constantly evolving, every unacceptable use of district technology devices cannot be specifically described in policy.
 Therefore, examples of unacceptable uses include, but are not limited to, the following.